 We offer a breakfast in partnership with Magic Breakfast.
 Bagels and toast are available daily from 8.50am on the main playground.
 Children can collect before or upon arrival to school.
 There is no charge for this.

 A piece of fruit is provided for the children in Reception, Years 1 and 2 each day.
-The children in Years 3, 4, 5 and 6 can buy snacks and drinks from the dining hall during morning break if they wish to.
-Details are available from the school office.

 If children bring snacks from home they should be a piece of fruit or a cereal bar.
 Crisps, chocolate and sweets are not allowed.
 If children bring these snack in they will be asked to put them away and take them home.
 Children are allowed water in their bottles juice and fizzy drinks are not allowed at break times or during class time.
 Children may have a juice drink in their lunchbox only – this is part of our healthy eating policy.